muydanny/backend-curriculum-site/module3/lessons/consuming_an_api.md

 ### Authentication

-Another key piece to pull out of the [Congress.gov documentation](https://github.com/LibraryOfCongress/api.congress.gov/?tab=readme-ov-file) is in the section on "Keys".
-Now that we have an API key, the included link tells us how to use it:
+Another important piece to pull out of the [Congress.gov documentation](https://github.com/LibraryOfCongress/api.congress.gov/?tab=readme-ov-file) is in the section on "Keys".
+There's a link to additonal docs which tell us how to use our API key:

 ```bash
 Pass the API key into the X-Api-Key header:

 X-API-Key: CONGRESS_API_KEY
 ```

+Every API provider organizes their documentation slightly differently.
+If you're having trouble finding the above example, make sure to explore all the links mentioned under the "Keys" section of the [Congress.gov docs](https://github.com/LibraryOfCongress/api.congress.gov/?tab=readme-ov-file).

 This API also allows us to pass our key with the request as a query parameter: